DarkWiiPlayer/nanotest/readme.md

 add Numidium::Eval::equal("20", "10+10", binding: [binding, binding], message: "math should work")
 ```

 `succeeds` takes a block/expression and optionally an exception class (passed as the `:exception` option, default is `StandardError`), evaluates the expression and returns true if nothing is raised or false if the expected expression is raised.
-Other exceptions are not rescued and left to the nanotest core to deal with.
+Other exceptions are not rescued and left to the numidium core to deal with.

 ```ruby
 add Numidium::Eval::succeeds { 20 + 20 }